 But apart from the editing and the extremely dull camera work, I believe most of the film’s problems stem from the writing.
 There are various interesting ethical dilemmas and inner conflicts in this story, but I feel that most of them are not as fully fleshed out or as deeply explored as one might wish for.
 And on several occasions the dialogue sounded a bit artificial.
 That happens from time to time: lines which sound perfectly fine written down, suddenly sound unnatural when said out loud.
 It is here, I feel, where the aforementioned problems with writing, directing, and lack of time come into play: inexperienced director and co-writer Jon Cunningham was apparently unable to guide the actors through their occasional difficulties.
 In certain scenes, some of the actors seemed unsure what their character was going through at exactly that moment.
 And there was possibly not enough time to repeat certain scenes over and over again in order to achieve a more solid take.
 Thankfully, Garett Maggart’s character is not affected by this, while Jason Carter is absolutely able to sell any line anyway, no matter how unnatural or pretentious it may sound.
 It helps, of course, that Carter’s character is a walking anachronism, so unwieldy dialogue simply blends into his overall persona.

 Yet somehow the solid idea behind the story is able to shine through and is not getting buried under the flaws.
 At 110 minutes, Demon under Glass is extremely long for a film in which nothing much is happening.
 And despite its length and despite its at times rather slow pace, I sat through this film without ever getting tired of it.
-I was not exactly riveted or mesmerised, but the acting, especially by Carter, in combination with the story itself, kept my interest up high enough to weather the 110 minutes running time.
-I will admit that by the end I was increasingly getting sick of the always recurring sets, the same hospital rooms, the same green-and-white colour scheme.
+I was not exactly rivetted or mesmerised, but the acting, especially by Carter, in combination with the story itself, kept my interest up high enough to weather the 110 minutes running time.
+I will admit that by the end I was increasingly getting sick of the ever-recurring sets: always the same hospital rooms, always the same green-and-white colour scheme.
 But this is what hospitals look like and me getting increasingly stir-crazy perfectly complemented the deteriorating mind-sets of the protagonists, who – like the audience – have spent far too much time in this confined space.

 The film’s finale is a bit daft, and is happening largely off-screen (presumable because there was no time or budget left for more fight choreography), but the film somehow had to get where the writers wanted it to get to.